310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_1.md

             It doesn’t look that way to me at all, though…?
 You clearly looked to be struggling, y’know…?
             {% endbubble %}
             {% bubble Midori sighfrown %}
-            Ah, I’m sorry for talking so arrogantly.
+            Ah, I’m sorry for how arrogant I sounded.
 I’m not even skilled at this myself…
             {% endbubble %}
             {% bubble Midori norsmile %}
-            But I’ve got the free time right now, so you don’t have to hold back at all.
+            But I’ve got the free time right now, so you don’t have to hold back, really.
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Maybe I’ll take up on that offer…
+            Maybe I’ll take you up on that offer…
         </div>
         <div class="minitalk-option_content">
             {% bubble Midori norsmile3 %}